cair/TextUnderstandingTsetlinMachine/README.md

 * Develop a convolutional version of the Tsetlin Machine to further increase accuracy performance.

 ## Citation
-Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machine in your work:
+Please cite the relevant Tsetlin Machine papers if you use the Tsetlin Machine in your work:

 ```bash
 @article{berge2019,